HariShankar08/a-pandas-flask/FlaskThing/README.md

 Note that the code is written not following the "standard" way of dealing with forms, which is through the flask extension package Flask-WTF, and doing this would require the programmer to write out form validation code himself.

-Flask is helpful for small websites and REST APIs, but can be a little bloated for largw projects.
+Flask is helpful for small websites and REST APIs, but can be a little bloated for large projects.